 This chapter explains how to manage the Interface Repository using Orbix command-line utilities.
-Refer to Chapter 8, "The Interface Repository Browser" for details of how you can use Orbix GUI tools.
+Refer to "Managing the Interface Repository" for details of how you can use Orbix GUI tools.

 Configuring the Interface Repository

 The Interface Repository has its own directory, which is specified by the IT_INT_REP_PATH entry in the common.cfg configuration file or as an environment variable.
 IT_INT_REP_PATH is a required variable.